What are smart infrastructure and smart cities?

 Contracts should focus on the results that are targeted rather than on a precise description of the means and the equipment to be implemented.
 Although the result-oriented mindset is a tendency of recent PPPs, this approach is vital in smart infrastructure projects.
-For one because cities may not have the expertise to assess by themselves the best technical solutions, and for two because the pace of change will render obsolete in the future the technical solutions that may appear best at one point of time.
+For one, because cities may not have the expertise to assess by themselves the best technical solutions, and for two, because the pace of change will render obsolete in the future the technical solutions that may appear best at one point of time.

 For this reason, PPP contracts should emphasis emphasize flexibility and make sure that the private partner will be able to adapt the technical solutions with time.
 Contractual incentives, particularly in terms of remuneration, should guarantee that the private partner will constantly monitor market developments and envisage the deployment of innovation when it makes sense under all dimensions (users point of view, commercially, financially, etc.).
 In this context of constant change and adaptation, a cooperative approach based on mutual trust between the city (including other stakeholders such as NGOs and users’ representatives) and the private partner becomes crucial to success.

 Different types of PPPs may be structured in relation with to smart cities.
-The traditional model based on project finance, with the creation of a Special Purpose Vehicle that receives either payment from users or from the public Partner are to be considered when the project involves investment into assets that are clearly identified as well as the cash-flows associated with them.
+The traditional model based on project finance, with the creation of a Special Purpose Vehicle that receives either payments from users or from the public partner are to be considered when the project involves investment into assets that are clearly identified as well as the cash-flows associated with them.
 It allows for the mobilization of private funding and a strong transfer of risk.
 Besides this traditional model, the revenue sharing model is growing in popularity.
 Under this scheme, an ICT vendor implements a technological solution for a City and is repaid through the cost savings generated by the solution until the vendor has achieved pay-back, including a profit rate agreed in advance.

 According to Paul Jacobson, PPPs should be examined under 2 axes: the revenue earning capacity, and the capex.
 The sweet spot for PPPs is formed by projects with high revenue potential and high capex.
 On the opposite, projects with low revenue generation and low or medium capex should rather be procured by means of EPC contract followed by a service contract if necessary.

-In practice, as analyzed by McKinsey, a considerable number of smart cities projects have already benefitted from PPP contracts, especially in fields such as: energy management (distribution and grid, metering, street lighting, energy efficient buildings), network infrastructure, transport (car and bikes pooling, integrated multi-modal transport, etc.), traffic management systems, utilities management, CCTV and surveillance, as well as e-governance.
+In practice, as analyzed by McKinsey, a considerable number of smart cities projects have already benefited from PPP contracts, especially in fields such as energy management (distribution and grid, metering, street lighting, energy efficient buildings), network infrastructure, transport (car and bikes pooling, integrated multi-modal transport, etc.), traffic management systems, utilities management, CCTV and surveillance, as well as e-governance.
 This list will no doubt grow in the coming years.